 There are also clear implications on levels of physical activity.
 The effective closure of high streets not only mean no more trips to the gym but even the intrinsic exercise we get from the daily commute to work all of a sudden disappears.

-The following 5 ideas can help you stay healthier even if you and your family find themselves housebound.
+The following 5 ideas can help you stay fit and keep mental health issues at bay.

 If you are suddenly working from a non-office environment, and stressing about normality collapsing all around you, it is understandably easy to lapse into poor posture and slouch around much of each day.

 Whilst it is probably unreasonable to expect most people to begin an intensive exercise regime at home, we can all adopt a few simple stretching routines to keep unnecessary aches and pains at bay.